Fall is the time when many of you close your pool. While it’s not time to close while the temps stay warm, it is time to think about it.

 #2: Have Your Water Tested

 Bring us a sample of your water so we can help you ensure your pool is healthy and ready to close.
-Do one week before closing.
+Do it one week before closing.
 We’ll run it through our BioGuard ALEX System for free!

 #3: Balance Your Pool Water